RebelGuy/chat-mate/projects/server/readme.md

 ## Admin Endpoints
 Path: `/admin`.

+### `GET /administrativeMode`
+Returns whether the Server is currently in administrative mode.
+If true, Twitch communication is disabled and must be re-authenticated.

+Returns data with the following properties:
+- `isAdministrativeMode` (`boolean`): Whether we are currently in administrative mode.

 ### `GET /twitch/login`
 Retrieves the Twitch login URL that should be used to start the OAuth2 authorisation flow.
 Intended to be used by Studio.